-Is it the Mint Oil?
+Is it the Peppermint Oil?

 After we had success with the first attempt we were pretty excited.
 But after the second application and going 12 days strong without any mice activity, I find myself asking is it truly the mint oil?

 I find that question coming into my head because I’ve heard of a ton of remedies, but with every solution there are people that say it worked and others that say the same thing didn’t work.
 The natural thing to do is question success and find the root cause.

 Well, I can honestly say that we are keeping mice out of our RV because of the Mint Oil we put out.
 The reason I say that is because we are parked on a grain farm, and grain farms attract mice, it’s just what they do.

 Another reason is that since we’ve placed the mint oil in our RV the mouse activity around our RV has remained consistent.
 For instance, the shop we are parked 3 feet from has mice, I’ve seen them.
 In fact, Katie saw 2 in the shop just yesterday.
 The other barns holding equipment around our RV also have mice, and they don’t have food in them as we do.

 It doesn’t matter that we have food in our RV though, because we have our shield up, and that shield is peppermint oil.
 It doesn’t hurt that it smells good too.